-Dr. Stefania Licata holds a Ph.D. in Hispanic Languages & Literature from SUNY Stony Brook.
-At Converse College, she teaches a variety of courses, including Spanish language, literature and culture as well as her area of expertise in Afro-Hispanic postcolonial studies.
+Stefania Licata (Ph.D Stony Brook University, 2017) teaches a variety of courses, including Spanish language, literature and culture, Film and Media as well as her area of expertise in Contemporary Migration from Africa towards Spain.

-She is currently preparing the book manuscript “Transits between Africa and Europe: Cultural Projects and Post-Colonial Imaginaries” which examines hybrid cultural productions authored by those who crossed the borders to and from Europe, thus providing an entry point into a powerful social cultural imaginary constructed during the colonial period that continues to be present and operate today.
-Her article “Dialogue In Transit through Lampedusa: the cases of Kikoko Ekoe and Dagmawi Yimer” is forthcoming in the volume, Media Lampedusa, Spectacularization of the Border and Counter-narrations.
-Anxieties and Hopes from the first European threshold (Cambridge University Press, 2017).
+She is publishing her book manuscript “De África a España: (In) Visibilidades migratorias en el siglo XXI.” (under contract with UniPaPress) which examines hybrid cultural productions authored by those who crossed the borders to and from Spain, thus providing an entry point into a powerful social cultural imaginary constructed during the colonial period that continues to be present and operate today.

-Dr. Licata is the director of the Spanish Writing and Language Center in Mickel Library.
+Dr. Licata is the founder and director of the Spanish Writing and Language Center in the Mickel Library.